 Like Fosbury’s flop, the Zone monitors represent our latest innovation to improve physical education.
 The wrist-based heart rate monitor allows students to see how hard they are exercising.
 The monitors change color based on the student’s heart rate zone, helping them understand what vigorous exercise feels like.

 The monitors bring heart rate monitor technology to PE.
 IHT’s Spirit System collects data from the Zone monitors to generate a visualization of each student’s individual workout session.
 The Spirit System allows teachers to assess PE performance, track success and measure achievement aligned with nationally defined standards.

-“As we’ve integrated technology into math and social studies and other subject areas, [more people are understanding] the prominent place that it can play in our physical education programs,” said Meyers.
+“As we’ve integrated technology into math and social studies and other subject areas, the prominent place that it can play in our physical education programs,” said Meyers.

 Fosbury emphasized the importance of using technology to accumulate data in physical education.

 “What’s really important today that I’ve learned is that it is critically important to have data to be able to monitor where your progress is,” he said.

 In conjunction with the Zone’s release, IHT conducted a Spirit Video Challenge last spring.
 Students and teachers submitted videos demonstrating how they raised the bar in their physical education classes.
 The grand prize included a classroom set of the new monitors in addition to three years of the IHT Spirit System software.
 The 60 videos entered in the contest generated 29,000 votes.
 And can we mention that the videos gained 63,000 plays as well?
 Bay View’s winning video had more than 4,000 views.

 “Today was an awesome experience for our students to hear an incredible story,” said Damian LaCroix, the superintendent of schools at the Howard-Suamico School District.
 “It’s a story not only of athletic accomplishment but also the importance of academic accomplishment.